-Clinic is designed to give students handson practice in herbal and nutritional counseling and the opportunity to hone their clinical skills in order to practice effectively and competently.
-The faculty-supervised clinic provides students with a supportive environment that builds their confidence and proficiency so they are well-prepared to begin independent practice upon graduation.
-Students apply all their learning-from biochemistry to assessment.
-Round table discussions provide students with feedback from supervisors as well as the opportunity to collaborate on client care and further develop their critical thinking skills.
-Students are evaluated individually and have a group experience of learning with their classmates.
-Credits: 1.50
+Clinical Strategies in Nutrition Care This course is designed to give students practice in nutritional assessment and counseling.
+The course also allows students the opportunity to hone their clinical skills in order to practice nutrition effectively and competently.
+Clinical skills case studies and peer-mock counseling sessions provide students with a supportive environment that builds their confidence and proficiency so they are well-prepared to begin independent practice upon graduation.
+Students apply all their learning - from biochemistry to assessment - to becoming a healing presence.
+Clinical Strategies discussions will provide students with feedback from faculty as well as the opportunity to collaborate on care plans and further develop their critical thinking skills.